 By Tony Attwood

-Arsenal finished September top of the league but October brought the first little slip.
+Back with the football Arsenal had finished September top of the league but October brought the first little slip.

-There was quite an anticipation for the Sheffield United game – hence the crowd – not just because Arsenal were top of the league, but also because of recent results between the two teams which had led to 30 goals in five games…
+There was quite an anticipation for the Sheffield United game which resulted in a particularly large crowd – not just because Arsenal were top of the league, but also because of recent results between the two teams which had led to 30 goals in five games…

 |07 Jan 1928||Sheffield United 6 Arsenal 4|